 Managing Increased Shipping Volume

 Alright so you’re offering free shipping and it’s getting you tons of business.
 How do you manage the influx of shipping volume?
 When you are ready to offer free shipping, look to third-party delivery providers.

 Companies such as ShipTime will help you handle the additional shipping volume that comes with fast growth.
 Outsourcing with ShipTime also lets you generate more customer satisfaction thanks to its wealth of customer-centric services.

-In addition to crawling best possible prices, ShipTime allows you to access the information most important to your business.
+In addition to crawling the best possible prices, ShipTime allows you to access the information most important to your business.
 And all on one screen.
 The ShipTime dashboard, for example, speeds your shipping quote with predefined box sizes.